Do you have a sweet tooth? Do you constantly fight sugar cravings? This keto birthday cake might be the sweet surprise you’re looking for.

 Chocolate Keto Birthday Cake with Vanilla Buttercream

-This delicious keto birthday cake recipe is low carb and jam-packed with all the healthy fats you could imagine!
+This delicious keto birthday cake recipe is low-carb and jam-packed with all the healthy fats you want.

 - Prep Time: 15 minutes